changeworld/azure-docs.ja-jp/articles/batch/batch-dotnet-get-started.md

     pool.StartTask = new StartTask
     {
         // Specify a command line for the StartTask that copies the task application files to the
         // node's shared directory.
-Every compute node in a Batch pool is configured with a number
+Every compute node in a Batch pool is configured with several
-        // of pre-defined environment variables that can be referenced by commands or applications
+        // pre-defined environment variables that you can reference by using commands or applications
         // run by tasks.

         // Since a successful execution of robocopy can return a non-zero exit code (e.g. 1 when one or